David Cobham

+Early life

+Cobham was educated at Stowe School, where he played for the school cricket team, before going up to Corpus Christi College, Cambridge to read natural sciences.

 Cricket career

-Cobham was educated at Stowe School, where he played for the school cricket team, before going up to Corpus Christi College, Cambridge to read natural sciences.
 He played minor counties cricket for Berkshire in the 1948 Minor Counties Championship, making five appearances.
 He later made an appearance in first-class cricket for the Free Foresters against Cambridge University at Fenner's in 1953.
 He bowled ten wicket-less overs in Cambridge University's first-innings, before taking the wickets of Mike Bushby and Dennis Silk in their second-innings to finish with figures of 2 for 21 from seven overs.
 He failed to score while batting, being dismissed in the Free Foresters' first-innings by Myles Arkell and Raman Subba Row in their second-innings.

 Filmmaking career

-Cobham directed the BBC's first wildlife film Vanishing Hedgerows in 1972.
+Cobham directed the BBC's first wildlife film The Vanishing Hedgerows in 1972 with Henry Williamson noting changes brought about by new farming methods.
+At the Monte-Carlo Television Festival, it won a silver nymph in the category for documentaries.

+Tarka the Otter is a 1979 British adventure film directed by Cobham, based on the 1927 novel of the same name by Williamson.
+Tarka the Otter was voted 98th in Channel 4’s poll of the 100 Greatest Family Films.

 He also directed and produced the children's TV series Bernard's Watch, Brendon Chase, The Secret World of Polly Flint, Out of Sight, Woof! and the wildlife-orientated Seal Morning (1986).
 His wildlife films include The Goshawk (1968), and To Build a Fire (1969), narrated by Orson Welles.
 He also directed a BBC series about Japan, In the Shadow of Fujisan (BBC One 1987 and BBC Four 2009).
 Other projects included One Pair of Eyes (1970) about the sculptor John Skeaping, Survival in Limbo (1976) starring Duncan Carse, and he was also the director/producer for BP's film of Donald Campbell's Land Speed Record attempt at Utah in 1960.